Create a WordPress plugin or theme translation using poedit shows you how to create or edit a language file for themes and plugins.

 Create a WordPress plugin or theme translation using poedit

 Note: You can also double click using your left mouse button the po file.
-Poedit should run and open the file.
+Poedit should run and open the file for you.
 If it doesn’t, it means you need to select poedit as the default program to open up po files.

 Note: In your case you might be translating a different language.

-Step 3 ) In the following image the source text selected is Center.
-The translation word Centrar will be changed to a different word.
+Step 4 ) In the following image the source text selected is Center.
+The current Spanish translation word used is Centrar.
+This will be edited to a different word.

-Step 4 ) In the following image you can see the new edited string Centro.
-Using Poedit allows you to make your translations more personal for your site.
+Step 5 ) In the following image you can see the new edited string Centro.
+Using a program like Poedit allows you to make your translations more personal for your site.

 Po File Changes Completed

-Step 5 ) Once you have completed all the changes, click on Save button as illustrated in the following image.
+Step 6 ) Once you have completed all the changes, click on Save button as illustrated in the following image.
+Your new po and mo files will be updated and ready for uploading to your server.

 Upload Files To Server

-Step 6 ) After saving your changes, go back to the location where you opened the file to edit.
-You should see the following two files with updated entries.
+Step 7 ) After saving your changes, go back to the location where you opened the file to edit.
+You should see two files with updated entries.

 The es_ES.mo file is generated automatically by Poedit when you save the changes made to your po file.
 Once you have completed all your changes and saved your file, you need to upload the new files to your server using FTP.

-Nowadays the mo and po files can also be uploaded to the following directory path.
-This is becoming the default path to upload your mo and po files.
-Once you are in the following path you will choose plugins or themes directory.
+Nowadays the mo and po files can also be uploaded to the following directory path in WordPress.
+This is becoming the default path to upload your mo and po files, which also serves as a way to protect your customize translation.

 Note: Make sure you refresh your browser and delete your cache if you have a cache plugin installed in your site.